NeuroML/Documentation/source/Userdocs/Walkthroughs/RayEtAl2020/Conversion.md

 Note that it is very similar to the HHSigmoidVariable definition.
 The only difference is that we have had to define additional parameters to use in our equation.
+Also note that `HHSigmoidVariable` extends `baseHHVariable` which extends `baseVoltageDepVariable`.
+However, since we know that `tau` is a time value, we extend the `baseVoltageDepTime` component type instead.
+This is very similar to `baseVoltageDepVariable`, but is designed for component types producing time values, such as the time course here.

 We save this as a different component type (a class), and we will provide it parameters to create our time courses for both `m` and `h` activation variables.
 Our completed file will look like this: